Nedeljko Košanin

+Nedeljko Košanin (13 October 1874 – 22 March 1934) was a scientist biologist, university professor and academic at the Serbian Royal Academy, now the Serbian Academy of Sciences and Arts.
+He was the manager of the Jevremovac Botanical Institute and Botanical Garden of the University of Belgrade.

 Biography

-He was born on a farm in the village of Čečina, and according to some sources in the neighbouring Vionica near Ivanjica to parents Stana and Stevan.
+He was born on a farm in the village of Čečina, and according to some sources in the neighbouring Vionica near Ivanjica, at the time in the Principality of Serbia, to parents Stana and Stevan.
 His parents enrolled him in an elementary school in Pridvorica, ten kilometres away from home, which he completed in 1887.

 After that, he enrolled in the Užice Grammar School, but very soon after that, he transferred to the First Belgrade Grammar School, and graduated in 1895.
-He also graduated from the Department of Chemistry at the Grandes écoles (Velika škola) in Belgrade four years later (1899).
+He also graduated from the Department of Chemistry at the Velika škola in Belgrade four years later (1899).

 As a socialist, a member of the Serbian Social Democratic Party, he could not get a job in the civil service.
 He rented a steam mill in Rakovica and at one time engaged in the milling industry.
 At the end of 1899, however, he managed to join the civil service and for a short time worked as a professor-traineeand a substitute teacher at the Second Belgrade Gymnasium.
 He left the civil service to pursue his studies abroad.

-He spent 1900–1902 in Leipzig at the Laboratory for Plant Physiology, and then, in 1903–1905, as a botany assistant at the Leipzig College of Medicine, with the German plant physiologist Wilhelm Pfeffer).
+He spent 1900–1902 in Leipzig at the Laboratory for Plant Physiology, and then, in 1903–1905, as a botany assistant at the Leipzig College of Medicine, with the German plant physiologist Wilhelm Pfeffer.
 He defended his doctoral dissertation with Pfeffer in 1905 on "The effect of temperature and air pressure on leaf position" (Über den Einfluss von Temperatur und Ätherdampf auf die Lage der Laubblätter).
 He passed the professor's exam in Belgrade in 1905.